EntySec/HatSploit-Docs/docs/getting-started/using-hatsploit.md

 [?]
 Accept HatSploit Framework Terms of Service? [y/n]
 ```

-After this, HatSploit will ask you to build base databases (for learning about databases, read [[Databases Management]]), this means that HatSploit will load all modules, plugins, and payloads and will save them to the base database.
+After this, HatSploit will ask you to build base databases, this means that HatSploit will load all modules, plugins, and payloads and will save them to the base database.

 ```
 [?]
 Do you want to build and connect base databases? [y/n]